circles-learning-labs/ecto_adapters_dynamodb/README.md

 be found at [https://hexdocs.pm/ecto_adapters_dynamodb](https://hexdocs.pm/ecto_adapters_dynamodb).

 OPTIONS:
+Repo.insert / Repo.insert_all: add the option, 'insert_nil_fields: false', to prevent nil fields defined in the model's schema from being inserted.
+For example: Repo.insert(changeset, insert_nil_fields: false)
+This can also be set globally in the application's configuration:
+'config :ecto_adapters_dynamodb, insert_nil_fields: false'

 Repo.All: we are currently supporting scan only as an in-memory cache for preconfigured tables.
 Application configuration: config :ecto_adapters_dynamodb, cached_tables: [table_name, table_name...] , where table names are strings.